128technology/docs/docs/about_supported_platforms.md

 For many customers, the scalability of software can also lead to considerable savings.
 Instead of purchasing hardware for peak capacity, an enterprise can create a new software router with application instances in the public cloud for periods of high demand, and then spin down the entire infrastructure when the demand subsides.

-### Challenges
+## Terminology

+For the purposes of describing the platform support policy, the following terms are defined:

+- ***Platform*** - A physical or virtual system, typically consisting of some amount of resources for compute, memory, disk, and networking. *Example*: A physical server, virtual machine, or public cloud virtual machine instance.
+- ***Certification*** - The process of testing to ensure that a specific combination of a 128T software version and platform build meet requirements for functionality, stability, and performance. *Example*: The [128T Certification Program](#128t-certification-program) provides certification of a set of platforms with 128T software.
+- ***Certified Platform*** - A platform that is currently in the 128T Certification Program as a [128T Certified Platform](#128t-certified-platform). *Example*: A specified build of Lenovo SR530 server is a certified platform.
+- ***Compatible Platform*** - A platform that meets or exceeds [minimum platform specifications](#minimum-platform-specifications) and is known to be able to run 128T software. *Example*: A Compulabs fitlet2 with Intel Atom E3950, 8GB of memory, and 128GB of disk is a compatible platform.
+- ***Incompatible Platform*** - A platform that does not meet [minimum platform specifications](#minimum-platform-specifications) and is unlikely to run 128T software at acceptible levels of functionality, stability, performance, or at all. *Example*: The [Apollo Guidance Computer](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer) is an incompatible platform.

+## 128T Certification Program

-While 128 Technology continuously works to maintain a hardware abstraction in its design, there are nuances that require platform-specific support.
+128 Technology continuously works to maintain a platform abstraction in its software design.
+At the same time, there are often characteristics and optimizations that require platform-specific support.
 This support comes by way of a platform certification program which provides assurances of supportabilty of the 128T software.

-The 128T software utilizes on [DPDK](https://www.dpdk.org) for broad driver support.
-In some cases, specific firmware revisions need to be loaded prior to being able to fully utilize 128T's optimized packet forwarding capabilities.
+For example, the 128T software utilizes [DPDK](https://www.dpdk.org) for broad driver support, and in some cases specific firmware revisions need to be loaded prior to being able to fully utilize 128T's optimized packet forwarding capabilities.

-## Disclaimer

-128 Technology will update the [Hardware Compatibility Guide](marisa.please.provide) with new hardware platforms that have been tested and certified.
-General Support for selected new hardware technology (such as servers, processors, chipsets, and add-in cards) is based on 128 Technology's discretion.

-If a specific server, storage array, or device is not listed on the Systems Compatibility Guide, please contact 128 Technology to determine plans for supporting the hardware combination for the 128T.

-128 Technology will assist customers in problem analysis to determine whether or not the technical issue is related to the third-party hardware or software.

-If the root cause is believed to originate from a third-party vendor's product for which 128 Technology does not maintain a cooperative support relationship, the customer is required to open a support request with the third-party vendor's support organization.

-## 128T Certification Program

 ### 128T Certified Platform

+The 128T Certification program provides certification done by 128 Technology for certain platforms.
+Certified platforms have the following:

-* 128T software has been successfully tested for performance and functionality
+* 128T software is continuously tested on the platform for performance and functionality
 * May include commitment to support device on future 128T software versions (up to EOL date)
 * May include commitment to keep up with 3rd party supply chain and engineering changes (end of life parts, BIOS changes, etc.)
 * Supplier relationship established, locked down bill of materials and BIOS